-A beach litter survey organized by the Marine Conservation Society has shown the amount of balloons and balloon pieces found on the beach have tripled in the past 10 years.
-We definitely have proof of that because we’ve been cleaning the beaches since we were little children in the early ’90s, and would rarely find them back then.
+Beach litter surveys have shown the amount of balloons and balloon pieces found on the beach have tripled in the past 10 years.
+We’ve witnessed this increase firsthand, cleaning the beaches since we were little children in the early ’90s, we would rarely find them back then.

-Turtles are particularly at risk because they naturally prey on jellyfish, which balloons can easily be mistaken for, even with human eyes.
+Sea turtles are particularly at risk because they naturally prey on jellies, which balloons can easily be mistaken for, even with human eyes.